 Norquest College

 NorQuest College operates its main campus in the heart of Edmonton, with an additional location in Wetaskiwin.
 The college offers both full-time and part-time options, making it a flexible choice for busy learners.
-Since its inception in 1965, NorQuest has valued inclusivity and diversity, with students from 103 countries now attending the college, making up nearly 24 percent of the student population.
-The school has a 91 percent graduate employment rate.
+Since its inception in 1965, NorQuest has valued inclusivity and diversity, now welcoming students from 84 countries, today making up nearly 24 percent of the student population.

 They do not have on-campus housing but offer resources to help students find accommodations nearby.